 KeepSIX assists service users to connect to the wide variety of programs and services offered at South Riverdale CHC.
-There is a Sharing Circle, Women’s Circle, Women’s Only drop ins, a Hep C clinic, Nurse Practitioner, and Social Workers.
-KeepSIX provides outreach and harm reduction education to the broader community, and provides harm reduction kits for distribution, as well as harm reduction supplies such as naloxone kits, safe disposal supplies and clean syringes and pipes.
-KeepSIX also provides naloxone training in the community.
+There is a Sharing Circle, Women’s Circle, Women’s only drop ins, a HepC clinic, Nurse Practitioner, and Social Workers.
+KeepSIX provides outreach and harm reduction education to the broader community, and provides harm reduction kits for distribution, as well as harm reduction supplies such as naloxone kits, safe disposal supplies and clean syringes and pipes. keepSIX also provides a drug checking service and naloxone training in the community.

 A CTS is a health service where people inject, snort or orally consume pre-obtained drugs in a safe, hygienic and welcoming environment under the supervision of trained staff.
 More than 100 CTSs are operating worldwide, including several cities across Canada.
 An extension of our comprehensive health and harm reduction programs and services for people who use drugs, keepSIX is Toronto’s second Health Canada-approved and Canada’s first community health centre-embedded CTS.